Shocked by Trump? Churchill wanted to “Collar them all”

 Rampant anti-Semitism in England and Canada also played a role in internment policies.
 Canada’s immigration minister at the time, Frederick Charles Blair, believed “an international Jewish conspiracy was trying to skirt Canadian immigration policies by sneaking the refugees into the country,”

 Fred Stern’s father escaped, but the rest of his family perished in the Holocaust.
-After more than a year, his parents in England finally managed to obtain his release and return.
+After more than a year, his parents in England finally managed to obtain his release and return to England.

 Later, when the hysteria had somewhat subsided, there was an official inquiry, but the British government, remained unrepentant.
 The Duke of Devonshire, justified the decision to deport the refugees to Canada and Australia with the words: "It seemed desirable both to husband our resources and get rid of useless mouths and so forth.”